senyoudev/devops_journey/kubernetes/k8s.md

 ![Kubernetes architecture](https://kubernetes.io/images/docs/kubernetes-cluster-architecture.svg)

+The Kubernetes architecture consists of the following components:

+- Control Plane: Manages the cluster and includes components like the API server, controller manager, scheduler, etcd (key-value store), and more.
+- Nodes: The machines (virtual or physical) that run workloads in containers.
+Each node has a Kubelet (agent), Kube-proxy (networking), and container runtime (e.g., Docker).
+- Pods: The smallest deployable unit in Kubernetes, representing a single instance of a running process in your cluster.
+- Namespaces: Provide a way to create isolated environments within the same cluster.

 ## Create a namespace

 namespace is a way to divide cluster resources between multiple users.
 It is used to create a virtual cluster within a physical cluster.